neurodance/teams-ai/teams.md/docs/main/developer-tools/devtools/chat.md

 ## Using DevTools

-Use the Teams AI v2 dev package as a plugin.
+Use the Teams SDK dev package as a plugin.

 ### Installation